is-ma/serveret/README.md

 - it guides you to set up your Rails app with comments after each script
 - it provides a firewall (with UFW)
 - it installs Passenger + Nginx (and configure it to match your project)
-- it let you deploy without using Capistrano (easier, faster)
+- it let you deploy easily and faster than with Capistrano

 ## Installation (tested on Ubuntu 16.04.4 x64)